astaruch/slovakrail-ticket-script/README.md

 # slovakrail-ticket-script

-Script for automated buying **free** ticket for slovak rails https://www.slovakrail.sk/sk/internetovy-obchod/internetovy-obchod-zssk.html
+Automated **free** ticket buying at [www.zssk.sk](https://www.zssk.sk/).

-Script will click on buttons, and fill up the input boxes for you, from the file `person.txt`.
-Source code is self-explanatory with comments, so you can edit it, with the proper values (e.g. I am student, if you are not, you need to change it in source).
+Script will click on buttons and fill up the input boxes for you with the predefined data in `person.txt` file.

-# Requirements
+## Requirements
 - python3.6
 - pip packages:
   - flake8 = 2.5.4